By Nikola Miloradovic / info@eurohoops.net

 Italian, Lithuanian, and Greek politicians raised concerns about NBA Europe, which, according to Andreas Zagklis, are not justified.

-FIBA Secretary General commented on the risks of further dividing European basketball with two rival leagues, the NBA Europe and EuroLeague operating at the same time: “I think we are already fragmented, so I don’t see a risk of additional fragmentation.
-The fact that we didn’t manage to reach an agreement ten years ago, when the BCL was created, speaks to that.
-So I’m not worried about the idea of one more competition, because we need an event that will allow us to bring everything under the same roof.”
+FIBA Secretary General commented on the risks of further dividing European basketball with two rival leagues, the NBA Europe and EuroLeague operating at the same time: “I think we are already fragmented, so I do not see a risk of fragmentation.
+And the fact that we didn’t manage to find an agreement approximately 10 years ago, when the BCL was created, speaks to the same.
+So, I’m not worried about all this “we do not need one more competition parlance”, because we do need an event that will allow us to bring everything under the same roof. ”

 He emphasized that FIBA wants to keep things simple.